HappyButter-WFiIS/graphs-and-their-uses/lab02/readme_lab02.md

  - Note:
  It is assumed that input data is correct.
- However if it is not the proper message is diplayed and the program returns to main menu / submenu.
+ However, if it is not, the proper message is displayed and the program returns to main menu / submenu.
  In case of graphs from file, it is highly recommended to plot graph after upload to check if it was loaded without any errors.